crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

     `apply_gradcam`: Boolean flag indicating whether to save Grad-CAM heatmaps for all images or not (the save location is specified via `gradcam_output_save_path`).
 - `gradcam_features_explainer`:
     - `save_path`: Folder path for saving Grad-CAM visualizations.
-    - `show_clusters`: Boolean flag indicating whether to save visualizer cluster contours on the heatmap.
+    - `show_clusters`: Boolean flag indicating whether to save visualizer cluster contours features on the heatmap.
-    - `show_com`: Boolean flag indicating whether to save visualizer the center of mass on the heatmap.
+    - `show_com`: Boolean flag indicating whether to save visualizer the center of mass features on the heatmap.

 **Image and Tabular Data Merge**

 The following fields are only
 - `multimodal_merge_options`: This parameter takes the environment split names to perform tabular and image merge based on mentioned config.
-Here is an example if we have 6 environments for image data and 2 envs for tabular data.
-User can modify as needed:
+Here is an **example** if we have 6 environments for image data and 2 envs for tabular data.
+User can modify as needed.
   - `environment_split_unified`:
 ```json
 "environment_split_unified": {